faizann24/toxnic/README.md

 #### 1. Deep Learning Model
 Using the [toxic content](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) data set, a simple CNN model is trained for text classification.
 It contains two convolutional layers followed by a max pooling layer which is finally used with 2 dense layers for classification.
 The vocabulary for the model is created by removing all words that appear less than 10 times in the data set.
 This gives us a set of almost 2k words in the vocabulary which are given in vocab.js.
 The pre-trained models are hosted on faizanahmad.tech.

+#### 2. Browser Extension
+Once the deep learning model is trained, it is converted into a format that can be used with [Tensorflow Js](https://www.tensorflow.org/js).
+The model is loaded into the content script which applies it on every textual content on the website.
+Right now, the extension works on the following websites:
+- Facebook (Posts, Comments)
+- Twitter (Tweets, Comments)
+- Youtube (Comments)